lanchongyizu/rackhd-packaging/README.md

 Windows development is not currently supported.

 ## Building
-1. Navigate to the project home directory.
+1. Navigate to the `project home` directory.
-2. Run the following command to update the version of the rpms:
+2. To update the version of the rpms, type:

 ` ./unsupported/update-version-number`

-3. Run the following command to build the rpms:
+3. To build the rpms, type:

 `./create_rpms`

-The following rpms should be inside the `target/rpmbuild/RPMS/x86_64/ folder`:
+4. Ensure that the master RackHD rpm and any RackHD component rpms are in the `target/rpmbuild/RPMS/x86_64/` folder.
+For example:
+* `dell-cpsd-rackhd-all-<version>.x86_64.rpm`
 * `dell-cpsd-rackhd-device-discovery-<version>.x86_64.rpm`
 * `dell-cpsd-rackhd-files-<version>.x86_64.rpm`
 * `dell-cpsd-rackhd-isc-dhcp-server-<version>.x86_64.rpm`
-* `dell-cpsd-rackhd-all-<version>.x86_64.rpm`
-and more rpms for each RackHD component.

 ## Deploying
-Run the following command to update the yum cache:
+To update the yum cache, type:

 `yum makecache fast`

-Run the following command to install the rpm:

-For full RackHD install:
+To install all RackHD rpms, type:

 `yum localinstall ./target/rpmbuild/RPMS/x86_64/dell-cpsd-rackhd-all-<version>.x86_64.rpm`

-Alternatively for individual rpm install:
+To install individual RackHD rpms, type:

 `yum localinstall ./target/rpmbuild/RPMS/x86_64/dell-cpsd-rackhd-<rpm name>-<version>.x86_64.rpm`

-For remote install using master repo:
+To install all RackHD rpms using the master repository, type:

 `yum install dell-cpsd-rackhd-all`

 ## Community